I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 I found WordPress' Gutenberg editor simple to use but more restrictive than Wix or Squarespace.
 Source: Website Builder Expert

-You can expect basic built-in features with WordPress, such as comments management and a suite of publishing tools so you can schedule and revise blog posts at your leisure.
+Expect basic built-in features with WordPress, such as comments management and a suite of publishing tools to schedule and revise blog posts at your leisure.
 This makes WordPress ideal for anyone looking to simply share content online, as opposed to setting up an online store or visual portfolio.

 Screenshot of WordPress' plugin directory showcasing two SEO plugins